I miss my (not so) little girl.

 But not this time.

 As I was leaving the house to head to work, Isaac and Toby were having a quiet, thoughtful discussion at the breakfast table with their mother.
 It was almost as if I had woken up in the wrong house.
-Breakfasts are normally a frenzy of energy as three kids with energy to burn all clamour to make themselves heard.
+Breakfasts are normally a frenzy as three kids with energy to burn all clamour to make themselves heard.
 Okay, maybe the boys were a bit subdued after a tiring weekend.
 However, I think it was more due to the absence of their loud, manic, super-charged little sister.

 Heather observed that it gave us some insight into what our family life would have been like had we stopped after two children and she was absolutely right.
 I had always pictured myself with two kids – a slight preference but not a strong one – but Heather wanted three and the decision to try again is one I’ve never regretted.
 (Except when they’re arguing or fighting or refusing to listen to anything we ask them to do, which is only 95.8% of the time.)